Predictive-Systems-Inc/artificially-intelligent/README.md

      ![image](https://i.imgur.com/LSgRSgF.png)

-3. Modify the rules (found in `.cursor/rules`) to your liking.
-(Give theme suggestions, and more, in `frontend-rule.mdc`)

-4. Ask Cursor to create a frontend for your application.
+3. Ask Cursor to create a frontend for your application.
 Iterate as much as you like!

-5. Run the frontend using the instructions Cursor provided.
+4. Run the frontend using the instructions Cursor provided.

 > NOTE: If you run into any errors, copy and paste them back into the Cursor chat window - and ask Cursor to fix them!